meilisearch/documentation/learn/getting_started/main_features.md

 }
 ```

-Document addition is an [asynchronous](/learn/advanced/asynchronous_operations.md) operation.
+Document addition is an [asynchronous](/learn/advanced/asynchronous_updates.md) operation.
 All asynchronous operations return the above response indicating that the operation has been taken into account and will be processed once it reaches the front of the queue.

-You can use the `uid` to view additional details on the [tasks progress](/reference/api/tasks.md).
+You can use the `uid` to view additional details on the [task's progress](/reference/api/updates.md).

+All documents must have a [primary key](/learn/core_concepts/documents.md#primary-field).
+Each index recognizes only one primary key attribute.
+Once a primary key has been set for an index, it cannot be changed anymore.
+If no primary key is found in a document, the document will not be stored.

+You can set the primary key manually on index creation or document addition.
+If no primary key is set, MeiliSearch automatically guesses the primary key when you add documents.

 ### Basic search